A Brief General History of the Club

 In 1901 the Club expressed the hope that an undergraduate would be elected Rear Commodore.
 However, it was not until 1921/22 that the Club started electing a Junior Head of the Club annually.
 Right from the late 1890’s there was considerable student Cambridge sailing as well as ‘big-boat yachting’ at coastal locations.
 There was also a sizeable London membership and some fears of a possible split were expressed at the time!
 Early sailing was all within the Club, apart from the annual Varsity Match with Oxford, which started in 1912.

-External matches with other clubs did not start until 1930.
+The Varsity Match restarted on an annual basis in 1920 after the World War I – a full history will be found on the O&CSS website.
+An annual Cuppers competition was initiated in 1924.
+However, it was not until the mid-1930s that external matches with other clubs started.
 The first match with another ‘university’ was against United Hospitals (UH) in 1935, which UH won.
 Cambridge medics did their clinical training in London until 1976, so there were several ex-Cambridge sailors on the UH team.
 The Club first sailed against University College, London in 1947, Imperial College, London in 1948, Trinity College, Dublin in 1949, and London University in 1950.
 All these matches were won by Cambridge.